tangentyh/notes-of-tan/docs/backend/database.md

    - consistency — in transactions, the database remains in a consistent state at all times, after each commit or rollback; queries never see mix of old and new values
    - isolation — transactions cannot interfere with each other or see each other's uncommitted data; achieved through the locking mechanism
    - durability — the changes made by transactions are safe from power failures, system crashes, race conditions, or other potential dangers that many non-database applications are vulnerable to
-     - In InnoDB, the doublewrite buffer assists with durability

 1. read phenomena
    - dirty read — read data that was updated by another transaction but not yet committed, possible in `READ UNCOMMITTED`